 Does this mean I will need to assess my mental health regularly?

 Like periodically checking your physical health, regular mental health check-ins are encouraged to help you understand how you are affected by your emotions and to keep track of fluctuations in your mental health over time.

 Where can I access a trusted mental health assessment?
 Do I have to pay for it?

 The Naluri mental health assessment, an iteration of DASS-21, is available to anyone for free and takes less than five minutes to complete.
-Your results are made available to you immediately and are kept strictly anonymous and confidential.
+Your results are made available immediately and kept strictly anonymous and confidential.
 You can access the Naluri mental health assessment here.

 Naluri can help you build resilience and improve health by building new habits.
-The Naluri app connects you to a team of health coaches including fitness coaches, dietitians, and medical advisors led by a clinical psychologist.
-Take the mental health assessment to get started with Naluri and become your healthiest and best self yet.
+The Naluri app connects you to a team of health coaches, including fitness coaches, dietitians, and medical advisors led by a clinical psychologist.
+Take the mental health assessment to start with Naluri and become your healthiest and best self yet.